nafigator/zapper/conf/README.md

   callerEncoder: default
 ```

-For more options see [config.example.yml][Config example].
+For more options see [zapper.example.yml][Config example].

-By default, package search yaml-config in current dir or in `/etc/zap/config.yml`.
+By default, package search `zapper.yml` in current dir or in `/etc/zap/zapper.yml`.

 ### Usage
 #### Default